mbiokyle29/easy-variant/README.md

  -designating a set of ranges as repeat regions (For coverage statistics) -getting not only the variant calls, but the ATCGXI tally for each call

-Notes|Warnings|Disclaimer
+## Notes|Warnings|Disclaimers ##

- 	Using the --start --end flags, with the other range functions may cause unintended behvaior
-	best to only use one (start/end) or (ignore and repeat)
+ - Using the --start --end flags, with the other range functions may cause unintended behvaior best to only use one (start/end) or (ignore and repeat)

-	Be sure to set use lib to the correct dir for the Moose modules
+ - Be sure to set use lib to the correct dir for the Moose modules

-	Range strings must be entered as int-int,int-int !!!
+ - Range strings must be entered as int-int,int-int !!!

-	The Genome package is backed by mysql, and might take some configuration
+ - The Genome package is backed by mysql, and might take some configuration